Circus Circus Las Vegas: Opening and financial problems

 The $15 million Circus Circus ultimately opened on the night of October 18, 1968.
 An invitational costume party preceded the public opening.
 The opening was attended by numerous government officials and film stars, as well as media from across the United States.
 Nevada governor Paul Laxalt declared a "Circus Circus Premiere Week" to mark the opening.

 Circus Circus had 1,000 employees.
 Sarno served as the casino's president, and held a 25-percent interest, while Jud McIntosh held 22 percent.
 The two-story building included an indoor balcony that overlooked the casino floor.
 Various high wire and trapeze acts took place over the casino, but Sarno said that such acts would not distract the gamblers below.
+The property also featured female shoeshiners in skimpy clothing.
+Sarno had wanted the trapeze artists and shoeshiners to be topless, an idea that was vetoed by the gaming commission.
+Other attractions in the casino, however, were allowed to feature topless women.
 The second floor included a midway with various carnival games for children.
-Circus Circus was the first family-oriented casino in Las Vegas.
-The casino featured pink elephants and costumed table dealers and cocktail waitresses.
-Monkeys were trained to pay out jackpot winnings, and an elephant named Tanya roamed the casino.
-She was trained to pull slot machine handles and toss dice with her trunk.
+Circus Circus was among the first family-oriented casinos in Las Vegas, along with the Hacienda.

+The casino featured costumed table dealers and cocktail waitresses, as well as small, pink elephants that could be ridden.
+Several trained monkeys roamed the casino as well and interacted with guests, for instance by paying out jackpot winnings.
+In addition, an elephant named Tanya was trained to pull slot machine handles and toss dice with her trunk.
 According to some accounts, a short-lived publicity stunt involved baby elephants that were transported around the casino via an overhead tram, giving the illusion that they were flying.
+The property also included an all-you-can-eat dessert experience known as the Diet Buster.

 Circus Circus attracted 26,000 people within its first eight hours of opening.
 However, it would struggle financially during its early years.
 It was mocked and criticized by skeptics, who doubted the idea of a circus-themed casino.
+Gamblers were put off by the many distractions, including the trapeze artists and other performers.
 Howard Hughes, who owned several Las Vegas casinos, believed that Circus Circus did not fit in with the upscale resorts on the Las Vegas Strip.
-Mallin said Circus Circus was "ahead of its time" and acknowledged that it was not well received in its early years.
+Mallin later said Circus Circus was "ahead of its time" and acknowledged that it was not well received in its early years.